YYSSSFF/wordguessgame/README.md

 You've Won!
 The correct word is indeed: (repository)

-When i paste this after the code block:
-## Contributing
+Contributing

 If you would like to contribute to the project, please follow these steps:

-1. Fork the repository.
+    Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
+    Create a new branch (git checkout -b feature-branch).
-3. Make your changes and commit them (git commit -m 'Add some feature').
+    Make your changes and commit them (git commit -m 'Add some feature').
-4. Push to the branch (git push origin feature-branch).
+    Push to the branch (git push origin feature-branch).
-5. Open a pull request.
+    Open a pull request.

-## Contact
+Contact

 If you have any questions or suggestions, feel free to reach out:

-- GitHub: YYSSSFF
+    GitHub: YYSSSFF

 Acknowledgments

 Thank you to all the tutorials and resources that helped make this project possible.

-- W3Schools: Number guessing game in Python 3 and C - this piece is still included in the code block which i dont want
+    W3Schools: Number guessing game in Python 3 and C

-Kopieer en plak deze tekst in je README.md-bestand.
-Dit zorgt ervoor dat de rest van de tekst buiten het codeblok wordt geplaatst.